WaseemKh/Waseem-Sabra/README.md

 <h2 align="left">Hi 👋!
-My name is Waseem Sabra and I'm a Full Stack Enginner from Palestine</h2>
+My name is Waseem Sabra and I'm a Full Stack Engineer from Palestine</h2>

 ###